 That same shade could also be used as closed shade and we don’t want this.

+Many beginner photographers get open shade and closed shade mixed up.
 Just because you’re in the shade, doesn’t mean that it’s open shade, so it helps to know what it isn’t – i.e. closed shade.

 Even though this was taken indoors, it’s an example of open shade – she’s in shade, facing towards the light.
 You can see the reflection of the large window in the cup.

 Closed shade is when you place your subject in the shade facing towards you, but with their back to the light.
+So, even though they’re in the shade, they’re also backlit from sunlight behind them.

 - If the light is coming from behind your subject, the background will be brighter than the subject, which is distracting.
 Our eyes go to the brightest area of an image first.

-- If the background is brighter than the subject, to avoid overexposing the background, you’ll have to add light to the subject either with a reflector or with flash.
+- If the background is brighter than the subject, to avoid overexposing the background, you’ll have to add fill light to the subject either with a reflector or with flash.

 The catchlights in her eyes were created by sunlight reflecting off the grass behind me.
 They bring life to her expression.